 What’s All This Juice Talk About?

 And is juicing good for your health?
 Unless you’ve been living under a rock or in a dark cave somewhere, you’ve surely heard the term juicing and probably know something about it.
 I’ve always been more of a smoothie gal myself but became more interested in juicing a while ago when I started working part-time at a juice and smoothie eatery near my house.
 I met the owner at an event I participated in and then several months later, began working at her eatery.
 I learned all about green juices, red juices, orange juices, yellow juices and juices of some other colors.
 Who knew there was anything outside of grape, apple, and orange?
+What are the benefits of a juice cleanse?

 Is Juicing Good for Your Health?